 Febrile Neutropenia (Fever Card)

-I am happy to provide you with information about the new "fever card" initiative.
-Beginning August 2009, patients who are undergoing chemotherapy treatment will receive a pocket-sized fever card with instructions on how to assess temperature and the treatment they must seek if they develop a fever.
+Patients undergoing chemotherapy will receive a pocket-sized fever card with instructions on how to assess temperature and the treatment they must seek if they develop a fever.

-As you know febrile neutropenia is a life-threatening oncological emergency requiring immediate attention and treatment.
-Early intervention patients (and their families) undergoing chemotherapy must be aware of this risk and act promptly when fever is detected.
+Febrile neutropenia is a life-threatening oncology emergency requiring immediate attention and treatment.
+Patients receiving chemotherapy (and their families) must be aware of this risk and act promptly when fever is detected.

-The process for Fever Card use is the following:
+The process for Fever Card use is as follows:

 • At the first onset of fever, the patient seeks treatment at the nearest Emergency Department